 Italians often like to keep their pizza toppings simple, sometimes even omitting the cheese which is good news for anyone avoiding dairy.
 Most menus feature the pizza marinara, a pizza base topped with just some tomato sauce.

-Do you have any favourite dishes for vegetarians on the Via Francigena?
-Please let us know in the comments section!
-For more information on walking the Via Francigena contact our travel specialists.
+Do you have favourite dishes for vegetarians on the Via Francigena?
+Let us know in the comments below.
+For more information on walking or cycling the Via Francigena, get in touch with our travel specialists.